cdp-mapsync/geosync-help/content/z-tools-app/gnss-to-cad-pnezd-export.md

 +++
 description = ""
-draft = true
 lastmod = ""
 subtitle = ""
 title = "GNSS to CAD (PNEZD) Export"

 +++
-Export captured points using the GeoSync app to a text file (PNEZD) ready for import into a CAD workflow.
-The export tool allows you to
+**Export captured points using the GeoSync app to a text file (PNEZD) ready for import into a CAD workflow.**

+The export tool allows you to:

 * select point number, Z, rod height, and description fields for export
-* multiple fields can be combined for the description
+* combine multiple fields for the description
-* rod heights are used to adjust the Z value to the ground
+* use rod heights to adjust the Z value to the ground
-* if Z values represent height above ellipsoid (HAE) you can adjust the Z to elevation by using the included geoid model.
+* adjust the Z to elevation by using the included geoid model if Z values represent height above ellipsoid (HAE).
 Geoid adjustments are intended for GIS mapping applications - not for surveying or geodetic applications
 * export can be either a tab or comma delimited file
-* GNSS positions are projected to Northing and Easting coordinates based on the projection you set
+* project to Northing and Easting coordinates based on the projection you set

 **Steps:**